ZewoGraveyard/Docs/README.md

 try Server(responder: router).start()
 ```

-This will create an HTTP server and router and route `/hello` to a responder that will respond with `"hello"`.
+This will create an HTTP server and router which will route `/hello` to a responder that responds with `"hello"`.

 Now let's build the app.